sts10/common_word_list_maker/readme.markdown

 ## How this program works

-`run.sh` lists all the commands for a full run-through of the program.

-Step 1 is to programmatically **scrape** and clean the Google Books Ngram data for each letter of the alphabet.
+**Step 1** is to programmatically **scrape** and clean the Google Books Ngram data for words starting with each letter of the alphabet.
+It sums and merges counts from all years after 1975, and then takes the top 20,000 words for each letter.

 It does this for all 26 letters, producing a separate CSV file for each letter in the "csv" directory.
-It also adds that letter's words to a CSV file called "all_score_first.csv", which is a CSV where the number of times a word appears in the Google Book data is the first column.
+It also adds every letter's words to a CSV file called "all_score_first.csv", which is a CSV where the number of times a word appears in the Google Book data is the first column, and the word itself is the second column.

-Step 2 is to sort the all_score_first CSV file by the number of appearances, cut it to a hard-coded length (say 26,000 words) specified in `src/main.rs`, and print it to a new text file called "word_list.txt".
+**Step 2** is to sort the all_score_first CSV file by the number of appearances, cut it to a hard-coded length (say 26,000 words) specified in `src/main.rs`, and print it to a new text file called "word_list_raw.txt".
 This file is still sorted by the number of appearances, even though that data is not in the file.

-Of course you're welcome to sort it alphabetically later.
+`run.sh` includes all the of the commands to perform steps 1 and 2.

+**Step 3** (optional) is to sort and further clean "word_list_raw.txt".
+We're going to do this with another tool I wrote called Tidy.
+Install [Tidy](https://github.com/sts10/tidy/) and then you have a few options

+For example, if you want to filter out words NOT in your Mac/Linux OS's dictionary and eliminate prefix words, you'd run: `tidy -o word_list.txt -lpe -m 4 -a /usr/share/dict/words word_list_raw.txt`.

 ## Running the program

 1. Have Rust installed
 2. Run `./run.sh`

-## Tools for further working on the produced word list

-If you'd like to easily do more manipulations of the resulting word list file, such as remove prefix words, I'd recommend another tool I built called [Tidy](https://github.com/sts10/tidy/).
-For example, `tidy -o cleaned_up_list.txt -lpe -m 4 -a /usr/share/dict/words word_list.txt`.
+3. (Optional): `cargo install --git https://github.com/sts10/tidy && tidy -o word_list.txt -lpe -m 4 -a /usr/share/dict/words word_list_raw.txt`

 ## On licensing/usage